sqrew/tunes/book/src/concepts/architecture.md

 ## Mental Model

-Think of Tunes like a recording studio:
+Think of Tunes like a professional recording studio:

 - **Composition** = The sheet music and musical ideas
+- **Track** = Individual instrument recordings
+- **Bus** = Channel strips grouping related instruments (drum bus, vocal bus, etc.)
+- **Master** = The master fader with final processing (EQ, compression, limiting)
-- **Mixer** = The mixing console rendering tracks to audio
+- **Mixer** = The entire mixing console with its bus architecture
-- **AudioEngine** = The speakers and playback system
+- **AudioEngine** = The speakers and monitoring system

-You write music in `Composition`, render it through the `Mixer`, and hear it via `AudioEngine`.
+You write music in `Composition`, it flows through the `Mixer`'s bus architecture (tracks → buses → master), and you hear it via `AudioEngine`.

-For most use cases, you'll work primarily with `Composition` and `AudioEngine`, letting the `Mixer` handle the audio rendering behind the scenes.
+For most use cases, you'll work primarily with `Composition` and `AudioEngine`, letting the `Mixer` handle the audio rendering and routing behind the scenes.
+The bus system becomes important when you want professional mixing workflows or need to apply effects to groups of tracks.

 ---